ogiogiovictor/microverse_globerry_capstone/README.md

-# Fashion Capstone Project A
+# Fashion Training School
 Globerry Fashion Training School
-The project is a fashion training school where student learn how to design and develop their craft
+The project is a fashion training school where student learn how to design and develop sewing and tailoring and also choose from experience fashion designers to learn from.
+The Project is built with HTML and CSS

 # About Project
 Globerry fashion school helps student learn how to design and sew clothes from scratch.
 It empowers youth and young talent and help them grow and nurture their skills

 ![image](https://user-images.githubusercontent.com/46789910/169712634-5123cd09-403c-4d13-a033-c972b2ab42e6.png)

 # Built With